 Mexicans particularly love heavy, guitar-driven sounds immortalized by British and American bands in the ‘70’s.

-Whereas in America you never hear a song not in English no matter how good, Mexico knows a good beat when she hears it and does not discriminate.
+Whereas in America you rarely hear a song not in English no matter how good, Mexico knows a good beat when she hears it and does not discriminate.

 Even lyric-heavy hip-hop artists like Eminem get wide play.
-Be prepared though for the uncut version of rap songs, since most people don't know what the lyrics mean.
+Be prepared though for the uncut version of rap songs, since most Mexicans cannot translate the English.
 Listening to Lil Wayne’s opinions on sex while you’re paying for something in a store can make you lose count of your change.

 What a shame we can’t be as open-minded and introduce the most popular of foreign music into our American cities’ playlists.